View Table of Contents

 Autism spectrum disorder is one of the most common neurodevelopmental disorders.
 It can be seen in all groups of age.
 The Centers for Disease Control (CDC) states that the disorder does not discriminate between racial, ethnic and socioeconomic groups.

 Oftentimes, certain severe forms of ASD are diagnosed before the child turns two.
 However, high-functioning individuals may not be recognized and diagnosed until later ages in their lives.
+There are high-functioning autism test for toddlers, but sometimes people may not be able to access these tests or may not be aware of them.
+The following are some of the reasons why autism may not be diagnosed.

 - The level of science,